liboyang0112/TRExFitter/README.rst

      * ScaleDown        : for OVERALL, HISTO or SHAPE systematic: scale difference between "down" and nominal by a factor
      * ReferenceSample  : if this is specified, the syst variation is evaluated w.r.t. this reference sample (often a GHOST sample) instead of the nominal, and then the relative difference is propagated to nominal; NOTE: also the overall relative difference is propagated
      * KeepNormForSamples: list of samples (or sum of samples, in the form smp1+smp2), comma separated, for which the systematic gets shape only in each region
+     * PreSmoothing     : if set to TRUE, a TH1::Smooth-based smoothing is applied, prior to the usual smoothing (if set)

 Command line options
 ---------